Tuition for 2022-23

 A few things to keep in mind

 - We realize that the cost of tuition is well beyond the financial reach of many families.
 For those who demonstrate financial need, Avenues offers a comprehensive program of financial aid.

 - Financial aid is not awarded as a merit-based scholarship.
 This means that your child’s academic performance does not affect your eligibility for financial aid.
 Awards are based solely on the family’s financial profile.

 - Avenues utilizes School and Student Services (SSS), a qualified, experienced third-party company, to provide analysis and guidance in determining a family’s contribution and potential award.

 Visit School and Student Services (SSS) to complete the Parents’ Financial Statement (PFS).
 SSS has been administering financial aid to independent schools since 1968, in collaboration with the National Association of Independent Schools (NAIS), and currently works with over 1,700 schools to help determine a family’s ability to pay school costs.
 The service gives Avenues an estimate of the amount your family can contribute to educational expenses, which Avenues then uses independently to determine the amount of aid you receive.

 Is financial aid available in all grades?

-Financial aid is typically available for grades kindergarten through 12.
+Financial aid is available for all grades in the Founding Class Program.
+Aid is typically available for grades kindergarten through 12.

 How does the SSS program calculate my family’s “contribution” or ability to pay?